-Cataracts cloud the lens of the eye and are one of the most common types of eye damage in Australia, mostly due to sun exposure.
-Untreated cataracts can lead to blindness.
+Cataracts are one of the most common types of eye damage in Australia, and if left untreated, can lead to blindness.

-All sunglasses must have a protection category label.
-Look for category two, three or four and/or a lens description that states “good UV protection”.
-Category zero and one are fashion glasses and provide only some UV protection.
-Polarised lenses reduce glare.
+- or have a protection category of two, three or four and/or a lens description that states “good UV protection”.
+Category zero and one are fashion glasses and do not provide sufficient UV protection.

 Polarised lenses reduce glare and do not necessarily provide protection from UV radiation.
 There is usually some sun protection information on the label.
 Look for the EPF or the protection category.